 Credit card companies and banks are once again providing 0% introductory rates on transferred balances.
 Some years ago, it was ordinary to find balance transfer deals where there was no interest, no balance transfer fee, and the user was not charged any annual credit fee.
 In the past few years, with the tightening of loans during the economic crisis came an increase in balance transfer fees, a rise of between 3% and 5%.
 Nonetheless, the current crop of deals has begun to move back to the 0% balance transfer offers.
-In this article, we will look at how 0% APR balance transfer can help you in reducing your debt.
+In this article, we will look at how to reduce debt with 0% APR balance transfer credit cards.

 It is worth mentioning that the 0% APR is only for balance transfers.
 Any new purchases are subject to a standard interest rate of the credit card, and this will eventually add to your existing debt.
 Keep credit cards inaccessible while you are paying off your balances if you want to avoid acquiring extra debt.

 0% ARP balance transfers can be a fast and effective way of reducing debt if managed properly.
 Always read the fine print and offer details prior to committing to a new credit card.